 Your Guide to a Lupus Workday

-With a disease that attacks invisibly from the inside, in seemingly random, unpredictable ways, how do we continue to keep up with our jobs and deal with overwhelming health issues like heart, lung and kidney problems?
-We are warriors, but we are also human and there are days that getting showered, dressed and out that door feels like taking on a triathlon.
+With a disease that attacks invisibly from the inside in seemingly random, unpredictable ways, how do we continue to keep up with our jobs and deal with overwhelming health issues like heart, lung and kidney problems?
+We are warriors, but we are also human, and some days getting showered, dressed and out that door feels like taking on a triathlon.

 Fight a Good Fight